serverboards/exosql/README.md

 Universal SQL engine for Elixir.

-This library implements the SQL logic to perform queries on user provided databases using a simple interface based on Foreign Data Tables from PostgreSQL.
+This library implements the SQL logic to perform queries on user provided databases using a simple interface based on Foreign Data Wrappers from PostgreSQL.

 This allows to use SQL on your own data.